Holistic Health Talk

 Bras restrict lymph flow in the breasts which causes dangerous toxins to build up in the breast tissue instead of being flushed out.
 These toxins can lead to breast cancer.
 This is a growing concern with the high levels of dangerous chemicals we are all exposed to on a daily basis in our environment.
 A properly functioning lymph system is even more vital in this day and age.

 The more restrictive the bra is, the more it inhibits lymph flow.
-Underwire bras and push up bras are about the worse choice there is because they are so tight and there is so much restriction.
+Underwire bras and push-up bras are about the worse choice there is because they are so tight and there is so much restriction.

 The breasts should be free to move around and bounce.

 Proper functioning of the lymph system is dependent on movement.
-Subtle bouncing of the breasts when we move, walk, exercise, make love etc., is crucial to keep the lymph system functioning as it should.
+Subtle bouncing of the breasts when we move, walk, exercise, make love, etc., is crucial to keep the lymph system functioning as it should.
 It gently massages and stimulates the lymph glands to move toxins out.
-The lymph system can not function adequately when a bra is worn.
+The lymph system cannot function adequately when a bra is worn.

 Bras increase the body temperature, which can alter hormone functioning.
 Breast cancer is linked to hormone levels.

-Since bra wearing prevents the circulatory system from delivering vital nutrients to the breasts, the lack of essential nutrients can often leave one vulnerable to cancer.
+Since bra-wearing prevents the circulatory system from delivering vital nutrients to the breasts, the lack of essential nutrients can often leave one vulnerable to cancer.

 Why Wear Bras